- What is a toxic relationship?

 A toxic relationship is one that is not favorable to you or your partner.
 It makes you feel suffocated, helpless and drained out.
 When a relationship turns out to be unhealthy and in-conducive for healthy living, you need to understand that toxicity has seeped into it.

 Toxicity need not be experienced right from the beginning of the relationship.
 In fact, your relationship might begin with all the right feelings from either side.
 But those feelings might wade and turn toxic eventually.

-When you are well into your relationship, you know you need to compromise to an extent to make things work.
-But how do you know that compromise is turning into toxicity?
+When you are well into your relationship, you know you need to walk half way through while your partner covers the other half.
+However, you should not compromise on being treated with respect, being able to share your needs with you partner.
+So, how do you know that compromise is turning into toxicity?